mono/website/docs/faq/general.md

 ### Has the GNOME Foundation or the GNOME team adopted Mono?

-Mono is too new to be adopted by those groups.
 We hope that the tools that we will provide will be adopted by free software programmers including the GNOME Foundation members and the GNOME project generally.

 ### Should GNOME programmers use Mono?